uppsala-makerspace/vevor_vinyl_cutter_to_t_shirt_manual/guide.md

 ---|---|---
 ![Cable at the vinyl cutter side](cable_vevor_side.jpg)|![Center of cable](cable_center.jpg)|![Cable at the computer side](cable_computer_side.jpg)

+## 5. Setup the vinyl cutter

+- Speed: 20 mm/s
+- Force: 120 gram
+   - If the force is too high, the cutter will go through the vinyl
+   - If the force is too low, the vinyl cannot be removed easilyw

 ## 5. Find suitable foil

 Suitable foil looks like this: